Dart-o-s/aos_fc/plan.md

 https://pub.dev/documentation/gesture_x_detector/latest/

 ## normal backlog
-    [ ] find "com.example.sample" and replace it with "priv.aos.flashcard"
+    [X] DONE 2025-04-14 17:44 find "com.example.sample" and replace it with "priv.aos.aos_fc"
     [ ] Check for scrollable Bottom Action Bar
+        - Is a custom bar, probably not worth it ATM for this app

     [ ] Floating notification icon (up and down)
     [ ] OPEN make a simple text field as for pasting in text and use it as import screen [ ] OPEN import the basic english word list
         - use the categories as starting blocks for new Ontologies
         - make other simple lists (German etc.)
-        - upgrade the translator to do that - have the words marked ($, #, [w] OPEN add boxes for short and long term memory
+        - upgrade the translator to do that - have the words marked ($, #)

+    [X] DONE 2025-04-14 17:47 add boxes for short and long term memory
         - delete moves behind "$ Deleted"
         - DONE 2025-03-28 02:12 << previous chapter - or beginning if there is none
         - DONE 2025-03-28 02:12 >> next chapter - or end if there is none
-        [check next CI] OPEN _undelete_ move current card to position 1 [check next CI] OPEN perma delete by removing from the list
+        - DONE 2025-04-14 17:45 _undelete_ move current card to position 1
+        - DONE 2025-04-14 17:46 perma delete by removing from the list

     [1] OPEN make a small frame around flip pane
         [✓] Tablet